-The name is Polish, but surprisingly not so difficult to pronounce.
+The name is Polish, but exceptionally not so difficult to pronounce.

 Submitted papers must be in English and must provide sufficient detail to allow the Program Committee to assess the merits of the paper.
 Full proofs may appear in a clearly marked technical appendix which will be read at the reviewers’ discretion.
 Authors are strongly encouraged to include a well written introduction which is directed at all members of the PC.

 The conference proceedings will be published in Leibniz International Proceedings in Informatics (LIPIcs).

 Authors are invited to submit contributed papers of no more than 15 pages in LIPIcs style (not including references), presenting unpublished work fitting the scope of the conference.
 Papers may not be submitted concurrently to another conference with refereed proceedings.
 The PC chairs should be informed of closely related work submitted to a conference or a journal.

 Papers authored or co-authored by members of the PC are not allowed.

 At least one of the authors of each accepted paper is expected to register for the conference and attend it in person or online, in order to present their papers.

 - automated deduction and interactive theorem proving

 - constructive mathematics and type theory